Chrome DevTools Worker Debugging

 Implementation Steps:

-1. Inspect the Network panel for Cross-Origin-Opener-Policy: same-origin.
+1. Inspect the Network panel for Cross-Origin-Opener-Policy: same-origin on the main document response.

-2. Verify Cross-Origin-Embedder-Policy: require-corp on all embedded resources.
+2. Verify Cross-Origin-Embedder-Policy: require-corp on the document and all subresources.

-4. Implement graceful fallback to standard postMessage if headers fail validation.
+4. Implement graceful fallback to standard postMessage transferables if headers fail validation.

 // main.js